All Episodes

 He's taking credit for something.

-He has to take credit for for the he's got taking credit for something, and he's taking credit for the sharp decline in the number of immigrants entering the United States illegally in the past five years.
+He's got taken credit for something, and he's taking credit for the sharp decline in the number of immigrants entering the United States illegally in the past five years.

 I mean, I don't understand that.

-What is what is how uh would do you even trust these figures?
+Do you even trust these figures?

-Uh but they have estimated it at 850,000 people a year.
+But they have estimated it at 850,000 people a year.

-He has been such a fabulously effective job skiller that even itinerant third world peasantry no longer want to come here.
+He has been such a fabulously effective jobs killer that even itinerant third world peasantry no longer want to come here.

-No civilized state should be a member of the UN Human Rights Council, but Obama signed us up for it, and in its first in his first report to it, uh Hillary Rodham Clinton takes along this thing saying, Oh, yes, well, uh the United States government has acted against the state of Arizona to prevent human rights abuses in Arizona.
+And in his first report to it, Hillary Rodham Clinton takes along this thing saying, oh, yes, well, the United States government has acted against the state of Arizona to prevent human rights abuses in Arizona.

-But suddenly that's all been forgotten now, and Obama is happy to take credit uh for the uh for the reduction in uh in illegal immigration.
+And Obama is happy to take credit for the reduction in illegal immigration.

 And she was very critical.

-She was saying, on the one hand, you know, the United States government uh clamps down on the state of Arizona when it attempts to do something about the illegal immigration situation.
+She was saying, on the one hand, you know, the United States government clamps down on the state of Arizona when it attempts to do something about the illegal immigration situation.

-That's an imperial mexicano approaching sign.
+That's an Imperio Mexicano approaching sign.

-Uh that's a sign that ought to be on there.
+That's a sign that ought to be on there.

-1-800-282-2882, Mark Stein, lots more still to come.
+Mark Stein, lots more still to come.

-So it's uh it works perfectly.
+So it works perfectly.

 It works perfectly.